VasuBhakt/Kram/README.md

 # Kram 🐙

-A lightweight version control system built from scratch in Python.
+A functional version control system built from scratch in Python.

 **Kram** is a functional VCS that uses a content-addressable storage system (Blobs, Trees, and Commits) similar to Git.
 It features a staging area (Index) and a performance-optimized status engine using file metadata caching.